Our process

 If discovery reveals you do not yet have validated demand, or that off-the-shelf solves 80 percent of your workflow, we tell you.
 Three engagements walked away at the discovery step in 2025; same in 2026 so far.

-What a typical engagement timeline looks like
+What a typical engagement looks like

 Kickoff.
 Discovery sessions begin.